 If you are buying from a trusted retailer and take CBD every day (we highly recommend you do so to get the maximum potential benefits), you will likely use the bottle well before the expiration date.

 To answer the question, ‘how long is CBD oil good for?’
 At least a year.
 For users that take in our recommendations and store CBD in a dark cupboard, the product could last even longer.
 Remember, to ensure the longest possible shelf life, follow our guide to get the maximum life out of your products.

 For users new to the world of CBD or for those who found a half-used tincture digging through their medicine cabinet, it’s nice to be able to tell if CBD is expired or safe to use.
 Taking a small amount of expired CBD oil won’t have any serious consequences but will taste disgusting and most likely won’t deliver the benefits that it used to.

 If you store your CBD oil in a dry, cool place away from sunlight it should last 14 months to 2 years.
 Leaving the cap off or leaving it outside will degrade the potency.
 We suggest storing your CBD products in a cupboard and only bringing them out when in use.
-Always remember to check the expiration date and only buy from reputable CBD retailers.
+Always remember to check the expiration date and only buy from reputable CBD companies.